carbon-language/carbon-lang/docs/project/principles/error_handling.md

 Most nontrivial programs contain functions that can _fail_, meaning that even if all their preconditions are met, they may not be able to perform their primary behavior.
-For example, a function that reads data from a remote server may fail if the server is unreachable, and a function parses a string to return an integer may fail if the input string is not a properly-formatted integer.
+For example, a function that reads data from a remote server may fail if the server is unreachable, and a function that parses a string to return an integer may fail if the input string is not a properly-formatted integer.

 In many cases, the function author wants these failures to be _recoverable_,